robotology-legacy/idyntree-superbuild/README.md

 You can simply extract the Eigen source code in a directory, and then define the `EIGEN3_ROOT` environment variable to the path of the directory that contains the file `signature_of_eigen3_matrix_library` (it should be the first directory contained in the compressed file).

 ####YARP & iCub
 For installing the latest version of YARP and ICUB software, please refer to [the official iCub documentation](http://wiki.icub.org/wiki/ICub_Software_Installation).
-Please note that iDynTree depends on YARP 2.3.63.2 , so it does not support YARP and ICUB installed from binaries.
+If you do not plan to modify YARP or ICUB, it should be sufficient to install the binaries of YARP and ICUB.

 ###Superbuild
 If you didn't already configured your git, you have to set your name and email to sign your commits: